AjayKattimani/System-Design-Starter-Repos/Module 1/Broken API Contract Repair - 1.10.3/Broken API Contract Repair-contract/README.md

-# Helios Task Management API — Broken Contract
+# Broken API Contract Repair — Part 1: Contract

 ## Context

 Helios is a SaaS task management platform.
 The engineering team designed an API for task completion operations and has a broken contract below.

 Your job: identify the design problems, repair the contract, and explain why the repairs are better.

+This is Part 1 of the assignment.
+See the main `README.md` one level up for Part 2 (the implementation) and submission instructions.

 ---